tossaro/kotlin-multi-platform-core/README.md

 ## Getting started

+1. Fork this repository to your account
+2. Copy forked repository ID, paste for step 4
-1. Create New `Private Token`
+3. Create new `Private Token`
    -> [Tutorial](https://docs.gitlab.com/ee/user/project/private_tokens/index.html)
-2. Check for `read_package_registry` role, then save your token
+4. Check for `read_package_registry` role, then save your token
-3. Create `properties.gradle` in your root folder, add this content:
+5. Create `properties.gradle` in your root folder, add this content:

 ```groovy
 ext {